qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/behaviors.md

 extra-js: /js/reflex/basics-exercises/solutions.min.js
 ---

-If you haven't done it already, I'd work through [the `Event` exercise](../events/), since this builds on it.
+If you haven't done it already, I'd work through [the `Event` exercise](../events/), since these builds on it.

 ## The first change